ng-consult/ng1-server/README.md

 **Web page caching**

 It is possible to cache the files on the file system, or in a [Redis]() datastore.
-If you need to use another storage engine, it is easy to extend [simple-url-cache]() package to meet your needs.
+If you need to use another storage engine, you can extend [simple-url-cache]() package to meet your needs.

 **REST $http caching & angular template pre-caching**

 When pre-rendered, every templateRequest and REST call can be optionally cached and injected into the client before the angular app bootstraps.
 These requests are instantly replayed, decreasing considerably the client page loading time.
+REST and template caching is shared between angular instances.

 **URL filtering**